loteoo/hyperapp/docs/src/pages/Api/api.md

 // Complex action
 const IncrementBy = (state, by) => state + by

-// Usage in the view, using an "Action tuple"
+// Usage in the view, using an "action tuple"
 <button onclick={[IncrementBy, 5]}>+5</button>
 ```